StephViollet/BioLogger/README.md

 The Adafruit adalogger board was connected though a custom-made connection board to the Nina board: https://www.adafruit.com/product/2922

-The CAD file of the connection board is provided.
+The CAD Eagle file of the connection board is provided.

 The attitude estimation is implemented on the basis of the Seb Madgwick's algorithm: https://ieeexplore.ieee.org/abstract/document/5975346